How to monitor cluster availability with Apache Ambari in Azure HDInsight

-You will then be prompted for a cluster login username and password.
+You'll then be prompted for a cluster login username and password.
 Enter the credentials you chose when you created the cluster.

-You will then be taken to the Ambari dashboard, which contains widgets that show a handful of metrics to give you a quick overview of your HDInsight cluster's health.
+You'll then be taken to the Ambari dashboard, which contains widgets that show a handful of metrics to give you a quick overview of your HDInsight cluster's health.
 These widgets show metrics such as the number of live DataNodes (worker nodes) and JournalNodes (zookeeper node), NameNodes (head nodes) uptime, as well metrics specific to certain cluster types, like YARN ResourceManager uptime for Spark and Hadoop clusters.

 Hosts – view individual node status